qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 }
 ```

-This architecture allowed me to fastly iterate over opcodes implementation and reusing code.
+This architecture allowed me to fastly iterate over opcodes implementation and reusing a lot of code.
-In parallel to creating assembly and that assembler I created a game.
+In parallel to creating assembly and that assembler, I created a game.
 That's why all the code examples are in the next chapter.

 ## Creating the Game

-I decided to create flappy bird clone as example game, below screenshot from emulator:
+I decided to create flappy bird clone, below screenshot from emulator:

 ![flappy_1.png](/public/img/chip8/flappy_1.png) ![flappy_2.png](/public/img/chip8/flappy_2.png)

 Below there are some code snippets.
-I hope that all of them are self-explanatory based on similarity to "standard" assembly: {[source.c8wasn](https://github.com/qikcik/CHIP8/tree/master/source.c8asm)}
+I hope that all of them are self-explanatory based on similarity to "standard" assembly syntax: [[source.c8wasn](https://github.com/qikcik/CHIP8/tree/master/source.c8asm)]
 ```wasm
 jp CODE